NHS Test and Trace: April 2021 restructure

 An announcement by Hancock on 18 August established the National Institute for Health Protection by combining NHS Test and Trace with parts of Public Health England.
 In March 2021, the new organisation was renamed the UK Health Security Agency, and a formal start date of 1 April was indicated.
 UKHSA became fully operational on 1 October 2021, but with the NHS Test and Trace brand being continued through winter 2021/2.

-"Living with Covid"
+Closure of the service

-As part of the strategy for England called "Living with Covid", routine contact tracing ended on 24 February 2022.
+As part of the strategy for England called "Living with Covid", routine contact tracing ended on 24 February 2022 when the service was formally disbanded.

 Key people

-Jenny Harries (formerly a regional director at Public Health England and Deputy Chief Medical Officer for England) has been responsible for NHS Test and Trace since 1 April 2021, in her role as chief executive of the UK Health Security Agency.
-Previously, Dido Harding led Test and Trace since its formation; she has led NHS Improvement since 2017.
+Jenny Harries (formerly a regional director at Public Health England and Deputy Chief Medical Officer for England) was responsible for NHS Test and Trace from 1 April 2021, in her role as Chief Executive of the UK Health Security Agency.
+Previously, Dido Harding led Test and Trace since its formation.